Plate tectonics 101—what happens when plates move toward each other?

 When plates move away from each other (divergent boundaries; see last post on December 31), new oceanic crust is created.
 Since Earth is not expanding, ocean crust must be destroyed elsewhere.
 This happens at convergent boundaries, where plates move toward each other.
 Here, oceanic crust is destroyed, or rather, it gets recycled back into Earth’s depths.
 The places where oceanic crust is descending back into Earth’s interior are called subduction zones.
 They are located underwater, where down-going plates create valleys in the seafloor called trenches—the deepest parts of the ocean.
 The greatest depth of 11 km (36,000 feet) is in the Marianas trench in the western Pacific.

 You might ask—why does oceanic crust always lose?
 That is, why is it always the part of lithospheric plates that goes back into Earth’s interior, whereas continental crust stays at Earth’s surface?
 The answer is density.
-Oceanic crust is made of igneous rock with minerals rich in iron and magnesium that are nearly twice as dense as the rock in continental crust, with minerals more rich in silica and aluminum.
+Oceanic crust is made of igneous rock with minerals rich in iron and magnesium that is more dense than the rock in continental crust that is made of minerals more rich in silica and aluminum.
 You may wish to view my post about Yellowstone National Park.
 At the bottom of that post is a diagram to show the different types of igneous rocks.
 Continental crust is mostly made of silica-rich rocks like granite, whereas oceanic crust is mostly made of silica-poor rocks like basalt and gabbro.
-The denser rocks of oceanic crust is also why the ocean basins are deep; in contrast, the less-dense rocks of the continents “float” at higher levels over the asthenosphere.
+The denser rocks of oceanic crust is also why the ocean basins are deep; in contrast, the less-dense rocks of the continents “float” at higher levels above the asthenosphere.

 Let’s look at earthquake and volcano data that provide important evidence for the locations of convergent plate boundaries.